 These sub-shrubs will eventually spread and cover an area.
 They are also good for edging.
 They require full sun, and soil with good drainage.

-13 - Silver Ragwort (Dusty Miller)
+13. Silver Ragwort (Dusty Miller)

-It is a reasonably hardy plant and the ones I have grown in my garden this summer have survived temperatures of 25 F (-4 C) with just some scorch damage.
+It is a reasonably hardy plant and the ones I have grown in my garden this summer have survived temperatures of 25° F (-4° C) with just some scorch damage.
 As a biennial, the seeds can be sown from April onwards in a tray.

 Although environmental regulations may prohibit digging plants up from the wild and taking them home to your garden, you can collect seeds and they germinate readily.
-Foxglove are tall spiky plants growing up to 4 feet tall with purple bell shaped flowers.
+Foxgloves are tall spiky plants growing up to 4 feet tall with purple bell-shaped flowers.

-15 - Oriental Poppies
+15. Oriental Poppies

-Feverfew is a perennial herb with white daisy like flowers.
+Feverfew is a perennial herb with white daisy-like flowers.
 It readily self-seeds and will take over your garden if you don't keep it at bay.
 I'm not overly fond of white flowers, but the odd splash of white can cool down bright colors in the garden.

 Feverfew is reputed to prevent migraine (i.e it acts as a prophylactic) and a few leaves chewed daily or infused into hot water to form a tea, is the recommended dose.
-(It's quite bitter!).
+(It's quite bitter!)
 Being a migraine sufferer myself, I tried this for a few weeks but didn't notice any improvement.
 Maybe it needs to be taken for a longer period

 Plants from Nurseries or Seeds?